mattermost/docs/source/configure/authentication-configuration-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Configure security settings for multi-factor authentication (MFA) in the System Console by going to **Authentication > MFA**.
+Access the following configuration settings in the System Console by going to **Authentication > MFA**.

 We recommend deploying Mattermost within your own private network, and using VPN clients for mobile access, so that Mattermost is secured with your existing protocols.
 If you choose to run Mattermost outside your private network, bypassing your existing security protocols, we recommend adding a multi-factor authentication service specifically for accessing Mattermost.